 - Member for

-Kettle success On behalf of the clients the Salvation Army will be able to serve, we would like to thankf the community for their support.
-We raised over $12,000.00 during our Christmas Kettle Campaign.
-More than 20 individuals and eight different groups rang bells to make this possible.
-Their contributions are a shining example of the true spirit of Christmas.
-To everyone who supported our Christmas Kettle effort, please know how valuable your contributions are.
-Thank you for your ongoing support.
-Verna Zeiher Janet Mesenbrink Co-chairs Stevens County Christmas Kettle Campaign
+Kettle Campaign a success On behalf of the clients the Salvation Army will be able to serve, we would like to thankf the community for its support.
+We raised more than $10,000 during out Christmas Kettle Campaign.
+More than 25 individuals and 14 groups rang bells to make this possible.